SixBytesUnder/infoboard/README.md

 > Infoboard showing photos from local folder as the background, time, weather and Transport for London status updates.
 > Intended for Raspberry Pi, but should work on any machine with NodeJS v8 or newer available.

+## Live demo
+Using NASA picture of the day https://infoboard.sixbytesunder.com/

 ## Examples

 ![Desktop landscape](https://i.imgur.com/iuyV0x9.jpg?raw=true "Desktop landscape - all options collapsed")